digitalfabrik/integreat-app/README.md

 ## Getting Started
 ### Prerequisites
-* Install [nodejs](https://nodejs.org/) installed.
+* Install [nodejs](https://nodejs.org/).
 At least v6 is required, but we recommend the v12 LTS.
+Using the latest version (v13) may lead to errors.
 * Install [yarn](https://yarnpkg.com/)

 ### IDE